astronomer/astro-blog/posts/airflow-dbt-1.md

 ## Introduction

-At Updater, we are big fans of [Airflow](http://airflow.apache.org) (running on Astronomer of course) and [dbt](http://getdbt.com).
-Until recently, however, we've struggled to make them work nicely together.
-We don't just mean escaping Python dependency hell when trying to install dbt and Airflow in the same environment, but rather the more fundamental problem of figuring out the best way to have Airflow manage and schedule dbt runs at scale.
+At Updater, we're big fans of [Airflow](http://airflow.apache.org) (running on Astronomer of course) and [dbt](http://getdbt.com).
+Until recently, however, we've struggled to integrate the two in a way that accommodates all of our requirements; this doesn't just entail escaping Python dependency hell when trying to install dbt and Airflow in the same environment, but rather the more fundamental problem of figuring out the best way to have Airflow manage and schedule dbt runs at scale.

- To understand the challenges associated with running dbt in the context of Airflow, we'll start with the [dbt documentation](https://docs.getdbt.com/docs/running-a-dbt-project/running-dbt-in-production/).
+To understand the challenges associated with running dbt in the context of Airflow, we'll start from first principles with the [dbt documentation](https://docs.getdbt.com/docs/running-a-dbt-project/running-dbt-in-production/).
 There, they have three primary suggestions outlining the ways to make dbt and Airflow play nicely together:

 1. Use a [community-contributed Airflow plugin](https://github.com/dwallace0723/dbt-cloud-plugin/) to farm out execution to dbt Cloud.
 2. Invoke dbt through a `BashOperator`.